Homological stability for Hurwitz spaces and the Cohen-Lenstra conjecture over function fields: Introduction

 The philosophy driving this paper can be summed up in the following slogan: \begin{quote} The quantity $|X_n(\F_q)| q^{-\dim X_n}$ should be expected to approach a limit as $n \ra \infty$ precisely when the varieties $X_n$ have stable homology. \end{quote} Of course, one can construct a sequence of varieties $\set{X_n}$ so that $|X_n(\F_q)| q^{-\dim X_n}$ approaches a limit but the homology of $X_n$ is not stable; the slogan is meant to apply just when $X_n$ is a ``natural" sequence of moduli spaces.

 We now explain how one direction of the above slogan can be demonstrated in practice.
-The Lefschetz fixed point formula expresses $|X_n(\F_q)|$ in terms of the action of the Frobenius upon the compactly supported ({\'e}tale) cohomology of $X_n$.
-In general, one expects that the dominant terms arise from the compactly supported cohomology in high degree, or, what is the same if $X_n$ is smooth, the usual (co)homology in low degree.
+The Grothendieck-Lefschetz fixed point formula expresses $|X_n(\F_q)|$ in terms of the action of the Frobenius upon the compactly supported ({\'e}tale) cohomology of $X_n$:

+For example, if $X_n=\mathbf{P}^n$ with $|X_n(\F_q)| = q^n + q^{n-1} + \dots + 1$ the term $q^j$ arises from $H^{2j}_{\mathrm{c}, et}$ on the right-hand side.
+More generally, one expects that the dominant terms arise from the compactly supported cohomology in high degree, or, what is the same if $X_n$ is smooth, the usual (co)homology in low degree.
 This leads naturally to asking for some sense in which the low-degree (co)homology of $X_n$ is ``controlled.''